morfey13/Tray/README.md

 Open **XCode**, then **File** -> **Add Package Dependencies...**, on the new window, copy `https://github.com/boybeak/Tray.git` and paste it to search input.

 ## Usage
-Import `Tray` before use it.
+Import `Tray` before using it.
 ```swift
 import Tray
 ```
-Then, on your `AppDelegate` class, declare a class variable `private let tray = Tray()`.
+Then, in your `AppDelegate` class, declare a class variable `private let tray = Tray()`.
 Then set arguments to the tray in `applicationDidFinishLaunching`, after that, install it.
 ```swift
 class AppDelegate: NSObject, NSApplicationDelegate {